CodeURJC-DAW-2023-24/webapp09/README.md

-# webapp09: ESTUDOKU
+# webapp09: ESTUDOKU 📚

-## FASE 0: Formación del equipo y definición de las funcionalidades de la web
+## PHASE 0: Formation of the team and definition of the functionalities of the website

-### Members of the development team
+### Members of the development team 💻

 - Name: Ismael Albert Aparicio
     - University email: i.albert.2020@alumnos.urjc.es